-8. Supply chain system development
+7. Supply chain system development

-In addition to complying with social norms, we will build a CSR promotion system and internal controls in response to social demands, and strive to develop a risk management system.
-In addition, we will strive to disseminate CSR to our own supply chain.
+In addition to complying with social norms, we will build a sustainability promotion system and internal controls in response to social demands, and strive to develop a risk management system.
+In addition, we will strive to disseminate sustainability in our own supply chain.